design-automation/mobius-sim-funcs/documentation/index.md

 # DICT
 The `dict` module has functions for working with dictionaries.
-These functions have no direct link with the model, the are generic functions for manipulating dictionaries.
+These functions have no direct link with the model, they are generic functions for manipulating dictionaries.
 These functions neither make nor modify anything in the model.
 In addition to these functions, there are also inline functions available for working with dictionaries.
 link: [dict.md](dict.md)